-Approved transfer grade for Anatomy & Physiology will be calculated into GPA at the end of Semester I. Approved transfer grade for Nutrition, will be calculated into GPA at the end of Semester I.
+Approved transfer grade for Anatomy & Physiology will be calculated into GPA at the end of Semester I.

 Clinical Laboratory and Nursing Skills Laboratory grade are a component of the course.

 The original course grade and remediation grade achieved shall be reflected on the official school transcript.
 The remediation grade will be utilized to calculate the GPA and CGPA in addition to other final grades.
 All final course grades are reflected on the official school transcript.